pasikon/pasikon.github.io/_posts/2018-03-04-dockerized-spark-notebook-cassandra.md

 Now navigate to http://localhost:9000/, you will see directory structure with example notebooks provided with Spark Notebook.

+Open `cassandra/Getting Started with Spark and Cassandra` notebook.

 First 4 cells in the notebook about setting up cassandra-connector dependecies & other configuration are obsolete, to confugure up our dockerized Cassandra instance do the following:

-Open `cassandra/Getting Started with Spark and Cassandra`, then `Edit/Edit Notebook Metadata` menu and paste there updated config:
+Click `Edit/Edit Notebook Metadata` menu and paste there updated config:

 ```json
 "customLocalRepo": "/tmp/repo",